Mutations of splitting maximal modifying modules: The case of reflexive polygons: Mutations of splitting MM generators associated with reflexive polygons

 Next, we consider the following consistent dimer model and the associated QP $(Q, W_Q)$.
 As we showed in Example~\ref{mutation_QP1}, we can obtain this dimer model by mutating $\Gamma_{4a}$ at $0\in Q_0$.
 We denote the complete Jacobian algebra $\calP(Q, W_Q)$ by $\sfB$.
 In the same way as the above case, we give the concrete description of splitting MM generators $e_i\sfB\cong\bigoplus_{j\in Q_0}T_{ij}$.

 We fix the perfect matching $\sfP_0$, then the following $\sfP_1, \cdots, \sfP_4$ are extremal perfect matchings corresponding to $v_1, \cdots, v_4$.
 Namely, $v_i=(h(\sfP_i, \sfP_0), 1)\in\ZZ^3$.

-Then we have the following table, and $(e_0\sfB)^*\cong e_2\sfB$, $(e_1\sfB)^*\cong e_3\sfB$.
+Then, we have the following table, and $(e_0\sfB)^*\cong e_2\sfB$, $(e_1\sfB)^*\cong e_3\sfB$.

-\subsubsection{\textup{Exchange graph of type 4a}}
+\subsubsection{Exchange graph of type 4a}

 By combining the above results, we describe the exchange graph $\EG(\TMMG(R))$ for the case of type 4a as follows, and it is actually connected.
 In the following picture, a double circle stands for the origin $(0,0)\in\ZZ^2$ and each point $(a,b)\in\ZZ^2$ corresponds to a divisorial ideal $T(a,b,0,0)$.
 We note that if $M, M^\prime\in\TMMG(R)$ have the same direct summands except one component, then we connect $M$ to $M^\prime$ in $\EG(\TMMG(R))$ (see Section~\ref{subsec_MMmutation}).
+Also, mutations are determined by a minimal right approximation given in (\ref{Mk_approx}), and we have that $[\calK_k]=[M_{t(a_1)}]+[M_{t(a_2)}]-[M_k]$.
+Thus, we also compute the exchange graph using this observation.